CosmWasm/book/src/basics/good-practices.md

 ## JSON renaming

-Due to Rust style, all the message variants we create are spelled in a [camel-case](https://en.wikipedia.org/wiki/CamelCase).
+Due to Rust style, all our message variants are spelled in a [camel-case](https://en.wikipedia.org/wiki/CamelCase).
 It is standard practice, but it has a drawback - all messages are serialized and deserialized by serde using those variant names.
 The problem is that it is more common to use [snake cases](https://en.wikipedia.org/wiki/Snake_case) for field names in the JSON world.
 Hopefully, there is an effortless way to tell serde, to change the names casing for serialization purposes.
-Let's update our messages with a `#[serde]` attribute:
+Let's update our messages with a `#[serde]`
+attribute:

 ```rust,noplayground
 use cosmwasm_std::Addr;